Michael B. Abramowicz

 Michael B. Abramowicz specializes in law and economics, spanning areas including intellectual property, civil procedure, corporate law, administrative law, and insurance law.
 His research has been published in the California Law Review, Columbia Law Review, Cornell Law Review, Harvard Law Review, Michigan Law Review, New York University Law Review, Stanford Law Review, University of Chicago Law Review, Virginia Law Review, Yale Law Journal, and many others.
 He has also published a book, Predictocracy: Market Mechanisms for Public and Private Decision Making, with the Yale University Press.

-Before coming to GW, Professor Abramowicz served as an Assistant and then Associate Professor at George Mason University School of Law.
-Professor Abramowicz has also served as a Visiting Assistant Professor at Northwestern University School of Law and as a Visiting Associate Professor at the University of Chicago Law School.
+Before coming to GW, Dean Abramowicz served as an Assistant and then Associate Professor at George Mason University School of Law.
+Dean Abramowicz has also served as a Visiting Assistant Professor at Northwestern University School of Law and as a Visiting Associate Professor at the University of Chicago Law School.

 BA, Amherst College; JD, Yale University